-Easy to make with a lovely nutty flavour and a pleasantly toothsome texture, Mushroom Orzotto is a wonderfully versatile, family friendly, main dish or side.
+With a lovely nutty flavour and a pleasantly toothsome texture, Mushroom Orzotto is a versatile, hearty, vegan main dish or side.

-I was inspired by Nigella Lawson’s Saffron Orzotto in her book, Nigelissima.
-It’s gloriously indulgent and comforting as the recipe includes wine and cheese.
-My Orzotto is no less comforting or delicious, but it is a tiny bit healthier.
+I was inspired by Nigella Lawson’s Saffron Orzotto in her book, Nigelissima (affiliate link).
+Her recipe includes wine and cheese and while both are definitely worth making, my recipe is a bit healthier.

-Mushroom Orzotto will serve two to three as a vegan main dish, or four as a side.
-It keeps beautifully.
-Simply cool leftovers quickly and keep in the fridge for up to two days.
-Reheat gently in a saucepan, adding a splash more stock or boiling water if needed.
+Mushroom Orzotto will serve two to three as a vegan main dish, or four as a side, but leftovers keep well.
+Simply cool leftovers quickly and store in a well-sealed container in the refrigerator for up to two days.
+Reheat gently in a saucepan over low heat, adding a splash more stock or boiling water if needed just to loosen the mixture a bit.

-One of the things I love about My Mushroom Orzotto recipe is how versatile it is.
-I can switch up the flavour simply by varying the herbs and spices I use.
+One of the things I love about Mushroom Orzotto recipe is how versatile it is.
+Serve it as a vegetarian or vegan main dish, or as a hearty side with fish, chicken, or any other protein, and switch up the flavour simply by varying the herbs and spices.
+For example:-

-If you want my Mushroom Orzotto recipe to be vegetarian or vegan you must, of course, use a vegetarian stock.
+* If you want this Mushroom Orzotto recipe to be vegetarian or vegan you must, of course, use vegetarian or vegan stock.
 However if that is not a concern, you can use chicken stock instead.
-I often just use stock made from a cube, but I choose a good, flavourful brand.

 Mushroom Orzotto – Printable Recipe